 You are a nonimmigrant if you come to the US for a limited period of time and intend to return to another country after your stay in the US ends.
-The term “nonimmigrant” can also refer to a type of visa issued to a nonimmigrant, such as visitor, student or diplomat.
+There are a few kinds of nonimmigrant visas, such as visitor, student or diplomat.

 Remember, a visa is not a guarantee of entry into the United States, or an open invitation to engage in any or all activities.

 Finally, there are a few kinds of visas that don’t fit neatly into any of the above categories.

 The popular Diversity Immigrant Visa Program allots visas and a path to a US green card to residents of countries with low rates of immigration to the US.

 We suggest you do extensive personal research before applying for a visa, and consult with an immigration attorney if you have specific questions.

 Try your best to do your part in the process: carefully read and completely fill out all necessary forms, keep copies of everything submitted to USCIS, and obtain certified translations of documents which are in a language other than English.
 Proactively staying on top of your case can help your visa application from being delayed or even denied.